AYehia0/AYehia0.github.io/content/posts/production_ready_vps/index.md

 - [X] Domain must have secure connection through HTTPS with auto-renewed TLS Certificate
 - [X] SSH hardened to prevent unauthorized access
 - [X] Application must be protected by a firewall
-- [X] Load balancer to distrubute instances access multiple nodes in case on crashed
+- [X] Load balancer to distribute load across multiple nodes in case one crashed
-- [X] Automated deployments: pushing to certain branch triggers deployment with minimal down time
+- [X] Automated deployments: pushing to certain branch triggers deployment with minimal downtime
-- [X] Monitoring: know if the service is down or something happened
+- [X] Monitoring: know if the service is down
-- [X] No infrastructure as code like terraform
+- [X] No infrastructure as code like terraform or bloated solutions like AWS

 ## Getting started